Turtle Talk with Crush Review and Planning Info

-Extra Magic Hours: Evening – the last show begins 20 minutes before evening Extra Magic Hours end.
+Extra Magic Hours: Evening – the last show usually begins 20 minutes before evening Extra Magic Hours end.

 Show Length: 15 minutes.